hashicorp/terraform-aws-vault/modules/update-certificate-store/README.md

 The `run-vault` script accepts the following arguments:

-* `--cert-file-path` (required): The path to the TLS certificate public key to add to the OS certificate store.
+* `--cert-file-path` (required): The path to the CA certificate public key to add to the OS certificate store.
 * `--dest-file-name` (optional): This script will copy `--cert-file-path` to a file with this name in a shared certificate folder on the OS.
 The default file name is `custom.crt`, but you can use this parameter to customize it.
 The extension MUST be `.crt` or the OS will ignore the file.